grkis/MetrolinxProject/log.md

 - Introduction to project + going over checklist items (Friday, February 20th)
   - ~30min
 - Creating weekly log as part of week 7 checklist item and learning about writing an effective activity log.
   - The activity log can be spreadsheet or text-based.
-This word document is also available on: <https://github.com/grkis/MetrolinxProject>
+This is a text-based log hosted on github
   - 1h
 - Total hours: 1.5h
 ## Week 8: College closed.